 Chances are you've heard the word self-care being tossed around pretty frequently on social media.
 We wanted a little clarification on how self-care and mental health relate so we turned to a professional.
 We sat down with Licensed Professional Counselor, Alexis Cameron.
 She answered some of our questions about self-care and mental well being.
 See what she has to say on the topic below!

+Alexis, what does self-care mean to you?
 To me, self-care means taking time to do things that help improve overall wellness in your life.
 Self-care encompasses many different things and there are different categories of self-care: emotional, physical, psychological, and spiritual.
 It's all about having a healthy and nourishing relationship with yourself.
 When we take better care of ourselves, we can show up and be present for other people.

+Do you think mental health and self-care correlate?
 Absolutely!
 Practicing self-care helps your overall well-being.
 It's about taking care of your mental health in addition to physical health.

 What are some tips you would tell someone who is looking to incorporate self-care into their busy routine?